connorblake100/connorblake100/README.md

 - 👋 Hi, I’m @connorblake100
-- 👀 I’m interested in programming
+- 👀 I’m interested in programming and finance
-- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on new projects
 - 📫 How to reach me connor.blake100@gmail.com

 <!---